A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

 \end{thm}

 \begin{proof} From \eqref{eq:h'} we conclude

 which says that the starting height plus the steps away from the top left corner minus the steps towards the top left corner equals the total terminal height.
-Using \eqref{eq:mab} we get
+Using \eqref{eq:mab} we obtain